cloudflare/cloudflare-docs/products/stream/src/content/how-to/upload-videos/direct-creator-uploads.md

 ## tus

-tus is a protocol that supports resumable uploads and is recommended for videos over 200MB.
+tus is a protocol that supports resumable uploads and is recommended for videos over 200 MB.

 Typically, tus uploads require the authentication information to be sent with every request, which is not ideal for direct creators uploads because it exposes your API key (or token) to the end user.